spryker/spryker-docs/docs/pbc/all/payment/unzer/install-unzer/integrate-unzer.md

   link: docs/pbc/all/payment/unzer/install-unzer/install-and-configure-unzer.html
 ---

-This document shows how to integrate the Unzer module into your project.
+This document shows how to integrate Unzer into your project.

 ## Prerequisites

-Before integrating Unzer into your project, make sure you have [installed and configured the Unzer module](/docs/pbc/all/payment/unzer/install-unzer/install-and-configure-unzer.html).
+Before integrating Unzer into your project, make sure you have [installed and configured Unzer](/docs/pbc/all/payment/unzer/install-unzer/install-and-configure-unzer.html).

-To integrate the Unzer module, follow the steps below.
+To integrate Unzer, follow the steps below.

 ## OMS